vmg/redcarpet/README.markdown

 been implemented as a module, so it can be used standalone or as a mixin.

-When mixed with a Renderer class, it will override the `postprocess` method to perform SmartyPants replacements once the rendering is complete
+When mixed with a Renderer class, it will override the `postprocess` method to perform SmartyPants replacements once the rendering is complete.

 ~~~~ ruby
 # Mixin